-Debate on California All-Electric New Buildings is Coming to a Head
+Debate on All-Electric New Buildings in California Is Coming to a Head

 This week, the California Energy Commission held its latest workshop on updating the state’s Title 24 Building Energy Efficiency Standards, which will set the energy baselines builders must adhere to in new construction from 2023 onward.

-Amid the complexities of this process, a key point of contention has emerged — whether the CEC should retain baseline methodologies that make room for natural gas in new buildings, or switch to baselines that strongly encourage all-electric buildings.
+Amid the complexities of this process, a key point of contention has emerged: whether the CEC should retain baseline methodologies that make room for natural gas in new buildings or switch to baselines that strongly encourage all-electric buildings.

 Environmental and clean energy groups say the latter choice is critical to decarbonize buildings that account for the state’s second-largest source of carbon emissions after transportation.
-California’s 100 percent carbon-free energy by 2045 mandate implies eliminating natural gas over the coming decades, but the state hasn’t yet created plans for ending its use in buildings.
+California’s mandate of 100 percent carbon-free energy by 2045 implies the elimination of natural gas over the coming decades, but the state hasn’t yet created plans for ending its use in buildings.

-This week's CEC workshop presented proposals that could boost electrification in high-rise residential and non-residential buildings including offices, schools, stores and warehouses.
-But according to an October workshop presentation, the CEC appears set to retain two different baselines for low-rise residential buildings and single-family homes — one geared toward the use of natural gas appliances, and one for all-electric construction.
+This week's CEC workshop presented proposals that could boost electrification in high-rise residential and nonresidential buildings including offices, schools, stores and warehouses.
+But according to an October workshop presentation, the CEC appears set to retain two different baselines for low-rise residential buildings and single-family homes — one geared toward the use of natural gas appliances and one for all-electric construction.

 While Title 24’s energy efficiency baselines don’t prohibit certain appliances, they do set stringent standards that builders must comply with.
 Under the state's three-year building code cycles, changes being made this time around could lock in building plans through much of the rest of this decade.
 Final draft versions of the standards are expected in February, and the CEC is expected to approve them in July.

-"There may be an opportunity to change things down the road," said Denise Grab, a manager at Rocky Mountain Institute’s Carbon-Free Buildings team.
-But the next few weeks may offer the last opportunity for all-electric advocates to make their case, before the CEC's draft proposals harden into instructions to staff to begin the year-long process of embedding the changes into the modeling software used by builders to determine compliance with the baselines.
+"There may be an opportunity to change things down the road," said Denise Grab, a manager on Rocky Mountain Institute’s Carbon-Free Buildings team.
+But the next few weeks may offer the last opportunity for advocates of all-electric buildings to make their case, before the CEC's draft proposals harden into instructions to staff to begin the year-long process of embedding the changes into the modeling software used by builders to determine compliance with the baselines.

 Why decisions now could drive investment through this decade

-"A single all-electric baseline would prioritize all-electric construction, and make it much more difficult for gas in construction to happen," Grab said.
+"A single all-electric baseline would prioritize all-electric construction and make it much more difficult for gas in construction to happen," Grab said.
 But waiting for the state's three-year building code cycle in 2025 to make those changes could drive "a huge unnecessary cost to consumers and to the public."

-California added more new natural gas customers than any other state over the past decade.
-If that growth pattern is unchecked, the state could see an additional $1 billion in natural gas infrastructure spending over the next five years, according to RMI research.
+California added more new natural-gas customers than any other state over the past decade.
+If that growth pattern is unchecked, the state could see an additional $1 billion in natural-gas infrastructure spending over the next five years, according to RMI research.
 That could end up being a stranded investment as the state is forced to stop using natural gas in decades to come, critics say.

 This underlying risk of stranded assets has led to all-electric building codes winning the support not only of all-electric investor-owned utility Southern California Edison, but also Pacific Gas & Electric, the first dual-fuel utility in the country to express support of all-electric construction codes.

-The all-electric Sacramento Municipal Utility District has joined in support, as has the California Community Choice Association (CalCCA), representing the 23 community choice aggregators (CCAs) serving about a quarter of the state’s electric customers.
+The all-electric Sacramento Municipal Utility District has joined in support, as has the California Community Choice Association, representing the 23 community-choice aggregators serving about a quarter of the state’s electric customers.

-Getting rid of natural gas-fired appliances will also be an important step in curbing their larger than previously understood levels of emissions of nitrogen dioxide (NOx), carbon monoxide and particulates harmful to human health, advocates say.
+Getting rid of natural-gas-fired appliances will also be an important step in curbing their larger-than-previously-understood levels of emissions of nitrogen dioxide, carbon monoxide and particulates harmful to human health, advocates say.

-The California Air Resources Board issued a November resolution calling for electrifying all appliances, and singling out efforts to improve the health of low-income and disadvantaged communities already suffering from high levels of air pollution and resulting health problems like asthma and heart disease.
+The California Air Resources Board issued a November resolution calling for electrifying all appliances and singling out efforts to improve the health of low-income and disadvantaged communities already suffering from high levels of air pollution and resulting health problems like asthma and heart disease.

 Pushback from natural gas utilities and construction industry